 …I want to write about the great and powerful thing that listening is.
 And how we forget it.
 And how we don’t listen to our children, or those we love.
 And least of all — which is so important too — to those we do not love.
 But we should.
 Because listening is a magnetic and strange thing, a creative force.

-Ms. Ueland’s article continues for several insightful pages.
+Ms. Ueland’s article continues insightfully.
 I found it powerful and motivating.
 Perhaps you will as well.
 You’ll find the entire PDF file here: Tell Me More

 As I become more mindful of what it takes to listen to others, I see how hard it is for any of us to do it.
 You may find amusing a couple of experiences I have had in this arena.